shree237/e-comm/README.md

 Firstly Run `npm ci` instead of `npm install`

-Run `npm run serve`   // this is script command that we created
+Run `npm run serve`   // this is script command that we created in Package.json

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.